niklaushirt/cp4waiops-training/content/Configure AI Manager/configure_aimanager_01.md

 weight: 52
 ---

-# Login to AI Manager
+# Your first Login to AIManager

 1. In your OpenShift Console click on the Applications Menu